Practical advice for physiotherapists and support workers on how to implement remote physiotherapy delivery rapidly and efficiently.

 We strongly recommend that you read our page on 'Face-to-face or remote consultations: supporting you to make safe decisions about patient contact' .

 Read the NHSX guidance on using off-the-shelf videoconferencing tools such as Skype, FaceTime and WhatsApp as well as commercial products designed specifically for this purpose.
+They also have an information governance portal which aims to answer all your questions on IG.

 The University of Oxford has produced step-by-step guidance on delivering video consultation in general practice, and this may also be applicable to other settings.